-Mountain climbs can be arranged in Arusha, or through a tour company in a visitors home country.
-Most legitimate tour operators in Tanzania will be members of the Tanzania Association or Tour Operators (TATO).
+Mountain climbs can be arranged in either Moshi or Arusha, or through a tour company in a visitor's home country.
+Most legitimate tour operators in Tanzania will be members of the Tanzania Association of Tour Operators (TATO).

-On a six day climb, the itinerary would be:
+On a 6-day climb, the itinerary would be:

 Climbers, especially in the later stages of a trek, will likely suffer some form of AMS.
-Altitude sickness, also known as acute mountain sickness (AMS), is a condition caused by ascending to high altitudes, usually above 8,000 feet (2,400 metres).
+Altitude sickness, also known as acute mountain sickness (AMS), is a condition caused by ascending to high altitudes, usually above 2,500 metres.
 Most people have some effects from altitude, and suffer mildly from AMS.
 More serious cases can progress into High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE).

 For details on symptoms, prevention and cure, see the Altitude Sickness page in the general health section.